 Attractive, vibrant and dynamic.
 This is Berlin, a city where people are constantly moving from or to.
-Moving to Berlin can be stressful especially when it comes to finding a place to live in!
+However, moving to Berlin can be stressful especially when it comes to finding a place to live!

-The first thing you do when looking for a flat is to filter them by price, you have a maximum budget and don’t want to outgrow it.
-A good tip is to be ready to negotiate, sometimes in order to have the flat, you must be ready to pay a little bit more than what was written in the ad.
-So go for apartments below your maximum so you still have one card on your sleeve when it comes to negotiations.
+To find affordable accommodation in Berlin, the first thing you do when looking for a flat is to filter them by price, you have a maximum budget and don’t want to go over it.
+However, a good tip is to be ready to compromise, sometimes in order to have the flat, you must be ready to pay a little bit more than what was written in the ad.
+So go for apartments below your maximum so you still have one card up your sleeve when it comes to negotiations.
 Since the competition is tough, offering a little bit more can change the game.
-Please be careful when doing that because some people does not rent their flat for the money but to share a home with other people and to them, you must sell your personality.
+This tactic may not work when applying for a shared flat since some people do not rent their flat for the money but to share a home with other people and to them, you must sell your personality.

 Type of apartment

 In Germany, shared flats are very common and a great way to meet new people when you’re new in the city.
-Some flat are of course cleaner than others so you should definitely visit the flat before signing any contract.
-If you are looking for studios or bigger apartment, the price will increase quickly and agencies might be the best option.
+Some flats are of course cleaner than others so you should definitely visit the flat before signing any contract – especially to avoid any online scams.
+If you are looking for studios or bigger apartments, the price will increase quickly and agencies might be the best option.

-Berlin is a huge city with plenty of residential neighbourhoods and more lively ones.
-You should pay attention to the public transportation access in the neighborhood you chose.
-Some are more accessible than others and it might take you 15min or more to reach the nearest tram/bus/metro station.
-Adding you time to go to work and come back.
+Berlin is a huge city with plenty of residential neighbourhoods, some being more lively than others.
+You should pay attention to the public transportation access in the neighborhood you choose.
+Some are more accessible than others and it might take you 15 minutes or more to reach the nearest tram/bus/metro station, which is something to bear in mind when working out your commute to work.

-Regarding the shared flats (WG in German), ads can be really specific; “only girls” or “only vegans” etc. Even if you want the room don’t try to contact the owner, he or she will not answer.
+Regarding the shared flats (WG in German), ads can be really specific; “only girls” or “only vegans” etc. Even if you want the room don’t lie in your email – even if you get the flat it will be a difficult living situation if you don’t agree on certain philosophies.
 When they ask for specific things (even if it is not fair) they don’t care and will find someone matching the criteria.